Kenovy/stock-analysis/README.md

 ### Overerall Advantages and disadvantages of refactoring code

-**Advantages** Your code will be better organized after refactoring, as the main reason of refactoring a code is to change the structure of the code, and not the "functionallity.
+**Advantages:** Your code will be better organized after refactoring, as the main reason of refactoring a code is to change the structure of the code, and not the "functionallity.
 We could say that we are cleaning the room to looks better :)

-**Disadvantages** : - We are moving the code, it always b a risk to broke something.
+**Disadvantages:** We are moving the code, it always b a risk to broke something.
 You need to plan and set a good roadmap before move forward.

 ### Advantages and disadvantages of the original and refactored VBA script

-**Advantages** Less code makes run faster, compared to the previous structure, the analysis is executed in a faster time.
+**Advantages:** Less code makes run faster, compared to the previous structure, the analysis is executed in a faster time.

-**Disadvantages** At least, for this Analysis there wasn´t any disadvantage, all run well and actually we did it more friendly improving the look and feel of our file adding two buttons.
+**Disadvantages:** At least, for this Analysis there wasn´t any disadvantage, all run well and actually we did it more friendly improving the look and feel of our file adding two buttons.

 ![Rune Time Analysis 2017 ](https://github.com/Kenovy/stock-analysis/blob/main/Resources/RunTime2017.png)